Foula Airfield

 Foula Airfield (IATA: FOA) is an airfield located on the remote island of Foula, part of the Shetland Islands in the north of Scotland.

 History

 The airstrip opened in the 1970s and is run by the Foula Airstrip Trust, Scottish charity number SC021728.
-Foula is also served by a ferry service running three times a week but it is claimed that tourists prefer the short flight to the 135 minute ferry crossing.
-Also, the ferry is based on Foula, so a day trip to the island is only possible by air.
-The flights are used to transport essentials such as medical prescriptions to the island, which has a population of 38.
+Foula is also served by a ferry service running three times a week but many tourists prefer the short flight to the 135 min crossing.
+Also, the ferry is based on Foula, so a day trip to the island is possible only by air.
+The flights are used to transport essentials, such as medical prescriptions, to the island, which has a population of 38.

 The airfield also provides the island's only public toilet and telephone.

 Airline and destination

 Foula is served by a PSO service from Tingwall Airport run by Airtask Group and funded by Shetland Islands Council.
 The service uses a Britten Norman Islander aircraft and runs 7 times a week in winter and 13 times a week in summer, with a flying time of 15 minutes.
 Flights are heavily weather dependent due to fog and crosswind.